Scalingo/documentation/_posts/platform/app/2000-01-01-postdeploy-hook.md

 ## Context

-When you deploy your application, you may want to trigger custom action after the deployment succeeded automatically, this hook is then exactly what you need.
+When you deploy your application, you may want to trigger automatically custom actions after the deployment succeeded, this hook is then exactly what you need.
 This hook will automatically starts the specified command at the end of your deployment.

 ## Configuration